Curiosity is the desire to know. Curiosity makes our brains more receptive to learning, and that as we learn, we enjoy the sensation of learning.

 It’s perhaps a no-brainer that curiosity drives human beings in many ways.
 It’s the cornerstone of path-breaking discoveries and inventions.
-But what is under-emphasised is how important it is to allow children to nurture their innate sense of wonder about the world around them.
+But what is under-emphasized is how important it is to allow children to nurture their innate sense of wonder about the world around them.

+Curiosity is underemphasized in the classroom, but research shows that it is one of the strongest markers of academic success.
 According to a recent study conducted by a group of researchers from the University of Michigan, curious children can grasp math better.

 Most of us can recall how we asked endless questions when we were little.
 We also remember how such spurts of enthusiasm ended – with time-outs!